Family wellness series - Late Adulthood and Seniors

 Updated: Jun 3

-Chiropractic and massage care to alleviate aging conditions
+How chiropractic and massage care can help to alleviate symptoms of common aging conditions

 Author: Meagan Roback, RMT

 We try to aim to address concerns ahead of time, but there are things that creep up as we get older.
 It’s no secret that the body tends to degenerate as we age, but there are ways to help slow this process down significantly.

 Conditions affecting the muscles, skeleton, ligaments, joints, tendons - basically all facets of the body’s ability to move well - can affect the overall health, quality of life and independence of an individual.
 There’s the everyday aches and pains, but also fall-related injuries.
 Why it’s important for this in particular is that there’s been studies to show the risk of morbidity and even mortality can increase significantly after a fall.